dmandu/Thirty-One/README.md

     'java -version' and this should tell you whether you have Java installed or not.

   # Mac:
-    To check if Java is installed on mac open up Spotlight(command + spacebar), and search terminal and open up terminal.
+    To check if Java is installed on mac open up Spotlight(command + spacebar), search terminal and open up terminal.
     In the terminal type 'java -version' and this should let you know whether you have Java installed or not.

 # Java Installation: